Yosimaril/CourseEnrollment/README.md

   <header>
     <h2>API</h2>
   </header>
-  <p>The backend API supports various actions for user management, comic browsing, and social interactions.
-All requests are made using the <code>POST</code> method to a central endpoint with an <code>action</code> parameter.</p>
-  <p>The API server is also available as a Docker image on Docker Hub: <a href="https://hub.docker.com/repository/docker/yosimaril/komiku-api/general">yosimaril/komiku-api</a>.</p>
+  <p>The backend API supports authentication, course management, course-plan workflows, and student approvals.
+It is organized around Go handlers and protected routes for a straightforward local setup.</p>

   <table>
     <thead>